mandrasch/ddev-pull-wp-scripts/README.md

 **First time project setup**

-1. Copy `.ddev/example.config.yaml` to `.ddev/config.yaml`
-   (You can as well use the [Online Generator](https://mandrasch.github.io/ddev-pull-wp-generator/))
+You can as use the [Online Generator](https://mandrasch.github.io/ddev-pull-wp-generator/) or the manual approach:

+1. Adjust `.ddev/config.yaml` for your needs
-1. Configure SSH host, user and WordPress path on server in `.ddev/config.yaml`
+1. Configure `.ddev/providers/ssh.yaml` (SSH host, user and WordPress path on server)
 1. Run `ddev start`
 1. Run `ddev auth ssh`
-1. Test ssh connection with `ddev ssh production'` (custom command), use `exit` to leave ssh terminal afterwards.
-Make sure there is no message `No such file or directory` and use `pwd` to check, that you're in the correct directory.

 Nice!
 You ready to pull!

-**(Optional) Child theme setup**

-*Skip these steps, if you don't have a child theme on your live site which you want to manage via git*

-1. Configure Child theme folder name in `.ddev/config.yaml`
-1. Run `ddev restart`
-1. Adjust child theme folder name in `.gitignore`
-1. Download your current child theme to the repository (use the custom command `ddev ssh-production-download-child-theme` or use [plugin](https://de.wordpress.org/plugins/download-plugins-dashboard/), now you can git manage it.
-1. For pushing it see [WPPusher - Github Install Theme documentation](https://docs.wppusher.com/article/17-setting-up-a-plugin-or-theme-on-github)

 **Pull in your latest site content**